mateimicu/tmux-aws-vault/README.md

 Show the current [aws-vault][aws-vault] context and how much time you have left in the current session.

+This only works if you `aws-vault exec` before running `tmux`, so the tmux session inherits the environment variables.
+If you run `aws-vault exec` inside `tmux` it won't be able to pick it up.

 ## Installation

 ### Dependencies